Rankine Cycle: Definition, PV Diagram, TS Diagram, HS Diagram, Efficiency, Working, Applications

 The Rankine cycle is one of the most important thermodynamic cycles in power generation.
 It serves as the foundation of nearly all steam-based power plants, from coal-fired stations to nuclear, geothermal, and solar thermal facilities.
 If you’ve ever wondered how the heat from burning fuel, splitting atoms, or even sunlight gets transformed into the electricity that powers homes and industries, the Rankine cycle is at the heart of that process.

-This article provides a complete, problem-solving explanation of the Rankine cycle.
+This article provides a complete, problem-solving explanation.
 Whether you’re a student preparing for an exam, an engineer refreshing your knowledge, or simply curious about energy systems, you will find clear definitions, detailed processes, diagrams, efficiency formulas, types, and real-world applications—all in one place.

 This closed-loop design makes the cycle repeatable and efficient.
 While the real-world version has some inefficiencies, the Rankine cycle provides the idealized model that engineers use as the basis for designing and optimizing steam power plants.